jupyter/jupyter_client/docs/messaging.rst

 --------------

-The message ``header`` contains information about the message, such as unique identifiers for the originating session and the actual message id, the type of message, the version of the Jupyter protocol, and the date the message was created.
+The message ``header`` contains information about the message, such as unique identifiers for the originating session and the actual message ID, the type of message, the version of the Jupyter protocol, and the date the message was created.
 In addition, there is a username field, e.g. for the process that generated the